 Aid Probation is defined as a status assigned to a student when he/she fails to make satisfactory academic progress at the end of an evaluation period, has successfully appealed, and has eligibility for aid reinstated.
 Only one term is allotted as the probationary period, no matter the length of the term (e.g. probationary period could be Summer II term only).
 During the probationary period, the student will retain eligibility for Title IV federal financial aid as well as need-based institutional aid, not subject to a higher GPA requirement.

 At the end of the probationary period, the student must have regained satisfactory academic progress as defined above.
 If that level of progress has not been achieved, the student will be placed on Aid Suspension unless he/she is successfully following the established academic plan.

 Aid Suspension is defined as a status assigned to a student who fails to make satisfactory academic progress at the end of a probationary period and is also not successfully following any established academic plan.
 A student placed on aid suspension is ineligible to receive any federal financial aid, which includes all federal grants (Pell Grants, SEOG grants, etc) and all federal loans (Subsidized Stafford, Unsubsidized Stafford, and PLUS).
 The student will remain on aid suspension until satisfactory academic progress standards are met.

 Students should be aware that private alternative loans and other outside funds are still available to them even while on aid suspension.

 Students that successfully appeal will need to successfully complete an academic plan.
-This plan will consist of working with the Director of the Academic Success Program and the student’s academic advisor.
-The following will be requirements of the academic plan.
+This plan may consist of working with the Student Success Team and/or other individuals at the Provost’s discretion.
+The following may be components of the academic plan.

-- Meet with the Director of the Academic Success Program on a regular basis
+- Meet with the Student Success Team on a regular basis

-- Meet with the student’s academic advisor on a regular basis
+- Meet with appropriate tutor(s) on a regular basis

 - Meet satisfactory academic progress requirements in a reasonable and acceptable timeframe